getting-around

 | December-February | Mild.
 Some rain possible, still pleasant |

 Avoid cycling in the midday sun during summer.
-Temperatures can exceed 35°C, making physical activity uncomfortable and potentially dangerous.
+Temperatures can exceed 35 degrees, making physical activity uncomfortable and potentially dangerous.
+For a full breakdown, read our guide to the best time to visit Malaga.

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com